anachkhaidze/immigration_2025/README.md

 ## Overview

-We combine methods from computational linguistics, political psychology, and social cognition to analyze how language shapes beliefs about immigration.
+We combine methods from computational and cognitive linguistics to analyze how language shapes beliefs about immigration.

 ### Key Components